warnet-gi/WarnetBot/CONTRIBUTING.md

   - the `/bot/assets` stores static assets.
   - the `/bot/cogs` stores the bot logic.
   - the `/bot/data` stores script to initialize PostgresSQL database.
+  - the `/bot/module` stores our self-made python modules.

 ## Start Running in Local